P15/phosphorus-data-analytics/README.md

 # phosphorus-data-analytics

 Maintained by Jacob @jacobb717.
-Used to power analytics projects, which are all Google Sheets containing aggregated data from the database.
+Used to power analytics projects.